This post shows you: Taipei’s Four Beasts Hike – A Peaceful Alternative to Elephant Mountain

 After taking some pictures and strolling around, we headed for the stairs that would take us directly to the city.

 We reached Xiangshan Park, where we ate some delicious, sweet, fresh pineapple that an ambulant vendor was selling.
-We walked until we reached the end of our hike at Xiangshang metro station.

 There are many places nearby where you can have lunch.
 Our favorite spot is the Indian Palace in the Food court at B1 of Taipei 101 Shopping Center.
-They have vegan and vegetarian options.

 If you’re interested in cultural and historical landscapes, visit Gyeongju in South Korea—a city filled with ancient temples and scenic trails.